Universal relations to measure neutron star properties from targeted r-mode searches: Results

-The relative error of the distance($d$) is obtained with the combined error measurements of $I$ and $d/\sqrt{I}$ using the Eqn.~\ref{eq:error_d} and Eqn.~\ref{eq:errorfrac}.
-In Fig.~\ref{fig:d_error1}, we plot the error in measurement of $d$ as a function of $\alpha$ varied in the range of $10^{-6} - 10^{-1}$ and the CGW frequency to be in the range of $40-500$ Hz for three different distances.
-A canonical NS with `SLY9' EOS and fixed $\kappa = 0.5$ was considered for the ET design sensitivity.
-In the Fig.~\ref{fig:d_error1}, we also show the contour of SNR = 20 and the contour of $20\%$ error respectively.
-The signals associated with frequency($f$) and $\alpha$ values above this white contour lines indicates detectable signals with $\rho \geq 20$.
-For a pulsar at $d = 1$ kpc, for detectable signals we can measure the distance up to an accuracy of $20\%$ for $f_{GW} \geq 200 Hz$ and $\alpha \geq 10^{-4}$ and these estimates scale accordingly with changing distance.
-In the next Fig.~\ref{fig:d_error2}, we now fix $\alpha = 10^{-3}$ and plot the error $\sigma (d)/d$ as a function of $f_{GW}$ for different values of $\kappa$.
-The dotted parts denotes the signals with $\rho \leq 20$.
-At low frequencies, the error is dominated by the first term in Eqn.~\ref{eq:error_d}(error in the quantity $d/\sqrt{I}$) which does not depend on $\kappa$ value and at high frequencies, it is dominated by the second term (error in the quantity $I$) which changes as a function of $\kappa$ similar to in Fig.~\ref{fig:I_error}.
+To look into the effect of uncertainty of the inclination angle on the distance measurement, in Fig~\ref{fig:d_error} we plot the error in measurement of $d$ as a function of $\alpha$ varied in the range of $10^{-6} - 10^{-1}$ and the CGW frequency to be in the range of $40-500$ Hz for two different inclination : $\iota \sim 0^{\circ}$ and $\iota \sim 90^{\circ}$.
+A canonical NS at a distance of $1$ kpc with `SLY9' EOS and fixed $\kappa = 0.5$ was considered for the ET design sensitivity.
+In the Fig.~\ref{fig:d_error}, we also show contour of $25\%$ relative error in measured distance in black solid lines.
+For a pulsar at $d = 1$ kpc aligned with the line of sight, for detectable signals we can measure the distance up to an accuracy of $25\%$ for $f_{GW} \geq 300$ Hz and $\alpha \geq 10^{-3}$ but the errors decrease when the inclination angle changes to $\iota \sim 90^{\circ}$.
+Although SNR decreases with increasing inclination angle changes from $\iota \sim 0^{\circ}$ to $\iota \sim 90^{\circ}$(from Eqn.~\eqref{eq:final_snr_pol}), since the measurement of $h_0$ becomes degenerate with inclination angle at low values, the error in measuring $h_0$ and hence, distance$(d)$ become larger at low inclination angle.
+These error estimates also scale accordingly with changing distance of the pulsar (Figures not shown).